roggervalf/iam-policies/www/src/docs/en.md

 | --------- | ------ | --------- | -------- | --------------------------------------------------------------- |
 | `str`     | string | undefined | `true`   | It could contain embedded path values into it by using (`${}`). |
 | `context` | object | undefined | `false`  | It represents the context that should be embedded into `str`.   |

-## Contributing

-Fork the repo, make some changes, submit a pull-request!
-Here is the [contributing](contributing.md) doc that has some details.

 ## License